-Live Grand Blackjack is played according to the standard rules and uses eight decks of cards.
-Players need to build a hand of cards that has a value as close to 21 as possible but without exceeding 21, which is known as going bust.
-At the end of a round, if the player’s hand is closer in value to 21 than the dealer’s is then the player wins.
+Live Grand Blackjack is played with eight decks and follows the standard rules.
+Players need to try to build a hand of cards with a value as close to 21 as possible but without exceeding 21 and going bust.
+At the end of a round, if the player’s hand is closer to 21 than the dealer’s is then they win.

-Once all players have finished the dealer plays.
-The dealer must draw more cards until the hand is worth at least 16 and stand as soon as the hand is worth 17 or more.
+It is the dealer’s turn after each player has played.
+The dealer must draw more cards until the hand is worth at least 16 and they will stand as soon as the hand is worth 17 or more.

-The 21+3 side bet pays out if the player’s first two cards combine with the dealer’s face-up card to form a poker hand.
-It pays out as follows: a Suited Three of a Kind pays out at 100:1, a Straight Flush pays out at 40:1, Three of a Kind pays out at 30:1, a Straight pays out at 10:1 and a Flush pays out at 5:1.
+The 21+3 side bet pays out if the first two cards dealt to the player combine with the dealer’s face-up card to form a poker hand.
+It pays 100:1 for a Suited Three of a Kind, 40:1 for a Straight Flush, 30:1 for Three of a Kind, 10:1 for a Straight and 5:1 for a Flush.